 Everyone will have a night now and again when they don’t get 7-9 hours of sleep.
 But that should always be the exception and not the rule.
 Make sleep a priority!

 Connection to others

 The blue zone areas of the world are the areas with the most people over 100 years of age.
 One of the big factors in the longevity of the people of these areas is a strong sense of community.
-These people are very active in their communites and are well supported by family and community members.
+These people are very active in their communities and are well supported by family and community members.
 Connection is one of the factors for a healthy life for the people of these areas.

 Do what you can to schedule time two days a week to spend time with family members or friends!